SjKit/TraceListenerApp/README.md

 # TraceListenerApp
-Learning how to trace - this is example of tracing.
+Learning how to trace - this is one example of tracing.

 Using different TraceEventType such as
 - Error